What Is a DDoS Attack? How It Works, Trends, Types & Mitigation

 Continuous Morphing: Web DDoS Tsunami attacks continuously evolve, altering their patterns and characteristics.
 This dynamic behavior prolongs the attack duration and exacerbates downtime.

-Resource Exhaustion: These attacks drain server memory, CPU, and bandwidth, affecting response times and overall performance.
+• Resource Exhaustion: These attacks drain server memory, CPU, and bandwidth.

-Service Disruption: Critical services like web applications, email, and VOIP become unusable during attacks.
+• Service Disruption: Critical services like web apps, email, and VOIP become unusable.

-Mitigation Complexity: Unlike network-based attacks, application layer attacks require specialized defenses that inspect application-level traffic.
+• Mitigation Complexity: Require specialized defenses that inspect application-level traffic.

 Las siguientes capacidades son críticas para prevenir ataques DDoS: